Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

-{\sc Theorem 4.1.} For the problem of testing $H_{0}: {\mbtheta} = {\bf 0}$ against $H_{1{\cal O}^{+}}: {\mbtheta} \in {\cal O}_{p}^{+} \backslash \{{\bf 0}\}$, the Hotelling's $T^{2}$-test is inadmissible.
+{\sc Theorem 4.1.} {\it For the problem of testing $H_{0}: {\mbtheta} = {\bf 0}$ against $H_{1{\cal O}^{+}}: {\mbtheta} \in {\cal O}_{p}^{+} \backslash \{{\bf 0}\}$, the Hotelling's $T^{2}$-test is inadmissible.}

-\begin{proof} The present testing hypothesis problem is invariant under the group of transformations of positive diagonal matrices, hence, for simplicity, $\mbSigma$ may be treated as the correlation matrix.
+{\sc Proof}.
+Note that the present testing hypothesis problem is invariant under the group of transformations of positive diagonal matrices, hence, for simplicity, $\mbSigma$ may be treated as the correlation matrix.
 Following Eaton (1970), we define

 Let ${\cal V}\subseteq R^{p}$ be the smallest closed convex cone containing $\Omega_{1}$.
 Then the dual cone of ${\cal V}$ is defined as